2022 Council of the District of Columbia election: Post-primary endorsements

+Results

 Ward 5

 Incumbent Councilperson Kenyan McDuffie announced in October 2021 that he would not be seeking election to the council.
 Instead, he opted to run to succeed retiring Karl Racine as Attorney General.
 In early 2022, it was reported that Zachary Parker led his opponents in fundraising, with much of his money coming from notable DC progressives.
 His closest opponent, Faith Gibson Hubbard, had donors that overlapped with previous donors to the more moderate Mayor Bowser.
+Parker won the primary election and was chosen as the Democratic nominee.
+He went on to win the general election with more than 93% of the vote in the overwhelmingly Democratic ward.